Reddy6812/cis6930fa24-project3/README.md

 Yes, there are a few known issues:
 1. **Missed Incidents**: If multiple URLs or PDFs are processed simultaneously, the system might miss one or two incidents.
 2. **Heatmap Scaling**: When incidents are sparse, the heatmap might look a little off.
+3. **Images closing**: When opened corresponding images with view buttons, we have to click left arrow to go back and no X option for closing that.

 ---